mlava/workspaces/README.md

 Create workspaces that you can automatically open with the click of a button.

 **New:**
+- **Pin Today's Daily Note** — Automatically pins the current day's Daily Note Page to the top of the right sidebar (red pin).
+At midnight—or whenever you return to Roam after the date has changed—the old day's DNP is swapped out for the new one.
+Enable via the "Pin Today's Daily Note" toggle in settings.
+If you manually close the pinned DNP, it won't reappear until the next day.
+The pinned DNP survives workspace switches.
 - Updated to fix bugs with go-to-page links and expand/collapse all toggle and icon placement in right sidebar.
 - Support Extended Focus Mode extension!
 Allows the workspace definition to include whether Focus Mode is on or off, and automatically create the setting when opening a workspace.
 - Support Roam Research Zen mode!
 Allows the workspace definition to include whether Zen mode is on or off, and automatically create the setting when opening a workspace.